nowitsabby/dark-rpg-nextjs/assets/srd/core/tests.md

 ---
-title: The Core Mechanic
+title: The Core Mechanic - Tests
 ---
-# The Core Mechanic
+# The Core Mechanic - Tests

 Whenever a character attempts a task that has some chance of failure, the player who controls that character makes a percentile roll \(d100\) called a test to determine the outcome\.
 The following steps are used to determine if the character succeeds in a test: